 Many prescription errors occur because of misread or incorrect abbreviations, confusion about brand names, or a misinterpretation of a physician’s handwriting.
 Even typed abbreviations can be misinterpreted, according to the Food & Drug Administration.

 The FDA reports that the abbreviation AZT, which stands for zidovudine, has been misinterpreted to mean azathioprine.
-Zidovudine is administered to HIV-positive pregnant women to reduce the chance of the infection passing on to the baby.
-Azathioprine is a drug used in kidney transplants, to prevent the body from rejecting a new kidney – it works by suppressing the immune system, so it could be especially harmful if administered to an HIV-positive pregnant woman who has a weak immune system.
+Zidovudine is administered to HIV-positive pregnant women to reduce the chance of the infection’s passing on to the baby.
+Azathioprine is a drug used in kidney transplants, to prevent the body from rejecting a new kidney.
+It works by suppressing the immune system, so it could be especially harmful if administered to an HIV-positive pregnant woman who has a weak immune system.

 Latin apothecary abbreviations also present a risk of misinterpretation.
 TIW or tiw means “three times a week,” but it may be misinterpreted by pharmacists to mean “three times daily.”
 Qhs means “at bedtime,” but it has been misread as “every hour.”